 The low, rolling Cobequid Mountains are one of the best remaining habitats in Nova Scotia for mainland moose.
 They are located along the narrow strip of forested land that connects the Nova Scotia mainland with New Brunswick and the rest of Canada.
 Because they are isolated from other groups, these Nova Scotia mainland moose need to meet and mate with moose from New Brunswick, where the population is more abundant.
 Ensuring these romances have every chance to happen is where NCC comes in: we’ve been working to conserve land and conserve a wildlife corridor between the two provinces.

 Dubbed the “Moose Sex Project,” NCC is protecting this intact wilderness corridor on the Chignecto Isthmus.
 The hope is that NCC’s protected areas will encourage the movement of eastern moose between New Brunswick’s healthier population and Nova Scotia’s much smaller population.
 So far, more than 2,500 acres (1,012 hectares) have been conserved.
 More than just vital habitat, more than a love nest, this project is potentially a lifeline for eastern moose in Nova Scotia.

-The moose is one of nine species featured in NCC’s gift giving campaign: Gifts of Canadian nature.
+The moose is one of eight species featured in NCC’s gift giving campaign: Gifts of Canadian Nature.
 To learn more and to give the gift of conservation this holiday season, click here.